Link to this page: https://www.socialistparty.org.uk/issue/1009/27938

 Capitalism and education

-Regarding the back page of issue 1007 and the comments of Adam Abdullah (see 'Exam factories, cuts and violence - fight for our future').
+Regarding the back page of issue 1007 and the comments of John S (see 'Exam factories, cuts and violence - fight for our future').

 Capitalism only educates the working class to the point that a person has sufficient intelligence to do the mundane work required to further the interests of the 1%.